emulsify-ds/gatsby-theme-emulsify-workspace/README.md

 ### Documenting Pages

 Writing MDX (and Markdown) is supported out of the box.
 As you can see in the example project, if you create a `styleguide` directory in the root of your starter (this path is configurable in your `gatsby-config.js` file) and start adding directories and pages, they will automatically populate to the style guide.
-Note: the `Components` directory is treated uniquely because it is expected that your project components will live separately - read on for more info about documenting components:
+Note: the `Components` directory will be treated uniquely because it is expected that your project components live separately - read on for more info about documenting components:

 ### Documenting Components

 By default, this project will look for component documentation in your `components` directory, but that path is also configurable via `gatsby-config.js`.
-Create an MDX (or Markdown) file alongside any component in that directory to document it and the Gatsby theme will automatically consume it.
+Create an MDX (or Markdown) file alongside any component in that directory to document it and the Gatsby theme will automatically consume them.

 #### Displaying Components - Storybook Installation